Who Is This Credit Card Best For?

 - Cash-back match: Everything you earn during the first year will be matched at the end of the year.
 This doubles your rewards and means you’re effectively earning 3% cash back on all purchases for the first year.

-- Intro offer with 0% APR: Any purchases you make with your card won’t be charged interest for the first year.
+- Intro offer with 0% APR: Any purchases you make with your card won’t be charged interest for the first year—a rare perk among business credit cards.
 It’s best to pay off all of your charges in full at the end of each month, but this gives you some time to catch up on your bills at no cost.
-After 12 months, you'll be charged an APR of 14.49-22.49%, variable.
+After 12 months, you'll be charged the card's regular, variable, APR.

 - No annual fee: You definitely want to avoid an annual fee if your business expenses are too low for you to recoup the cost through rewards.

 - Low rewards rate: While the 1.5% cash back applies to all spending, it’s a relatively low rate.
 Competing cards offer 2% across the board or 2%-5% on specific spending categories like office supplies or dining out.